HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 py "../Build Scripts/build_windows.py"
 ```

 You must be on Windows to run `build_windows.py`, and you must be on Linux to run `build_linux.py`.
 However, `build_android.py` can be run on either platform (it is only tested on Windows, however).

-The `build.py` script will find the paths to your `keystone-engine` and `capstone` modules and manually link them into the built exe.
-Note that semicolons in these paths may break things - I haven't tested it.
+It will use WSL on Windows, so this must be installed.

 The generated binary will be at `dist/OS_TYPE/PLATFORM/all_updates_generator/all_updates_generator.exe`.

 > [!IMPORTANT]
 > The generated binary will be named and generated for your specific platform - for example, ` "Gameguardian All Updates Script Generator Windows-AMD64` or `Gameguardian All Updates Script Generator ubuntu-22.04-x64_64`).
 This does not mean that your binary will only work for that exact platform (it may work on other architectures or other Linux distros), but it is not guaranteed to work elsewhere.
-Note that the Windows AMD64 build should work on practically all Windows platforms; however, Linux compatibility is much more fragile.
+Note that the Windows AMD64 build should work on practically all Windows devices; however, Linux compatibility is much more fragile.

+> [!NOTE]
+> **Buildozer** (the tool used for Android builds) supports both release and debug builds.
+You can build the release version with `build_android.py`; the debug version can be built with `build_android_debug.py`.

 # TODO: Auto Repair